YulkyTulky/Open-Source-Tweak-Hall-of-Fame/README.md

+##### Note
-**Note:**: I am not the developer of any of these tweaks.
+I am not the developer of any of these tweaks.
 I find them interesting, impressive, and to be great learning tools for an aspiring top developer.
 Also, this list is a work in progress, so I am very open to new tweak submissions for the Hall of Fame!